 Interested applicants must print a paper application from the school’s website and mail it in after completion.
 Accepted students can set up a MyIvy account and begin exploring what the school has to offer.

-Ivy Tech Community College of Indiana is regionally accredited by the Higher Learning Commission (HLC).
+Ivy Tech Community College is regionally accredited by the Higher Learning Commission (HLC).

 14. Guilford Technical Community College